JohnDunbar21/CodeAcademy/readme.md

 ## - Visualize Data with Python: Completed 28/07/2022
 ## - Learn Intermediate Python 3
 ## - Learn SQL
+## - Learn Intermediate SQL for Marketers and Product Managers
 ## - Master Statistics with Python
 ## - Fundamental Math for Data Science
 ## - Learn Advanced Algorithms and Data Structures with Python